richardcrng/fireactive/website/docs/quick-start/connecting-101.md

 ### Saving data with `.save`

-Now you have made a connection to your Firebase Realtime Database, you can [save an ActiveClass instance without throwing the error we saw before](active-class-101.md):
+Now you have made a connection to your Firebase Realtime Database, you can [save a given ActiveRecord without throwing the error we saw before](active-class-101.md):

 <JsTsTabs>
 <TabItem value="js">